 - All nomination documents must be submitted at the same time, i.e. nomination paper, candidate profile statement, evidence of NZ citizenship, photo, and nomination deposit.
-A nomination will not be accepted if any components are missing. - Nomination papers for the Waikato Regional Council elections are to be lodged at the Waikato Regional Council office, 41 Grey St, Hamilton.
+A nomination will not be accepted if any components are missing - Nomination papers for the Waikato Regional Council elections are to be lodged at the Waikato Regional Council office, 160 Ward St, Hamilton.
 These nominations cannot be lodged with Taupō District Council. - Nomination papers for the Hawke's Bay Regional Council elections are to be lodged at the Hawke's Bay Regional Council office, 159 Dalton Street, Napier.
 These nominations cannot be lodged with Taupō District Council. - Nomination papers for the Bay of Plenty Regional Council elections are to be lodged at the Bay of Plenty Regional Council office, 5 Quay St Whakatane.
-These nominations cannot be lodged with Taupō District Council. - Nomination papers for the Lakes District Health Board election can be lodged with the Taupō District Council.
+These nominations cannot be lodged with Taupō District Council.

-Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll), is a New Zealand citizen and the nominators are two electors whose names appear on the electoral roll for the relevant ward and district as a whole.
+Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant electoral issue (ward etc).

-Should a nomination paper be lodged late on the morning nominations close, and be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination paper could be invalidated.
+Should a nomination paper be lodged late on the morning nominations close, and/or be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination could be invalidated.